talisma-cassoma/perceptron/README.md

 # single layer perceptron

-using js i made (and i trained) a single layer perceptron.  a perceptron is also the most simple neural network model there is i'm studing machine learning and deep learning and for better understending concepts and algorithms i'm writing those algoritms in javascript and i admit having fun with it
+using js i made (and i trained) a single layer perceptron.  a perceptron is also the most simple neural network model there is i'm studing machine learning and deep learning and for better understending concepts and algorithms i'm writing those algoritms in javascript and i admit having fun with it😅
 ```js

 /*				=== THE MODEL	===